 In the government-wide financial statements, long-term obligations are reported as liabilities in the applicable governmental activities.
-Long-term debt, which is the obligation of the City and which is not included in the School's financial statements, is described below:
+Long-term debt which is reported in the City's financial statements, is not included in the School's financial statements, and is described below:

 In 2001, the City issued Public Improvement Revenue Bonds, Series 2001 for \$19,600,000 of which approximately \$7,100,000 was used to finance the construction of the City of Pembroke Pines/Florida State University Charter Elementary School.
+In December 2006, \$10,985,000 of the Public Improvement Revenue Bonds, Series 2001 was advance refunded by a portion of the \$29,720,000 Public Improvement Revenue Refunding Bonds, Series 2006.
+This advance refunding generates an approximate future rental benefit of \$414,000 for the City of Pembroke Pines/Florida State University Charter Elementary School, for the remaining life of the bonds.

-The Elementary School remits a yearly rental fee to the City for the use of the facilities that were constructed by the City (see Note 6 - Operating Leases).
+The Elementary School remits a yearly rental fee to the City for the use of the facilities that were constructed by the City (see Note 5 - Operating Leases).